This post is about how to visit Big Ben and Elizabeth Tower.

 Though we will never know for sure, we do know that Big Ben is a sight to behold when in London.

 Usually, there are free tours of Big Ben and Elizabeth Tower.
-However, tours have been suspended until 2021 to allow for much-needed restoration work.
+However, tours have been suspended until further notice to allow for much-needed restoration work.

 The work began in August of 2017 and it is estimated that the work will take four years.
 Parts of the tower will be covered in scaffolding as the work progresses.